 Look Into the Problem

 If you don’t plan on taking two minutes to check the validity of a customer’s review, then you might as well not respond at all.

 Find their order and see what the problem was.
 You might find a simple solution or a clear reason for the issue.
-Even if you don’t see the problem or have a way to fix it, you can respond with a legitimate understanding of the customer’s experience.
+Even if you don’t see the problem or have a way to fix it, you can respond to negative reviews with a legitimate understanding of the customer’s experience.

 Acknowledge the Problem and the Frustration

 Now that you have a clear understanding of the customer’s experience, express that you see where there was a problem.
 By acknowledging their problem, you are validating their frustration and owning the mistake.
 This is the only respectable way to deal with unhappy customers–whether they are overreacting or not is completely irrelevant.

 Remember that your responses to all reviews–good, bad, and mediocre–will be seen and judged by your future customers.